Partiet Sentrum: Platform

 Partiet Sentrum's platform focuses on climate policy.
-It describes itself as a bloc-independent centrist party based on the United Nation's Sustainable Development Goals and Universal Declaration of Human Rights.
+It describes itself as a bloc-independent centrist party based on the United Nations' Sustainable Development Goals and Universal Declaration of Human Rights.
 However, despite being bloc-independent, the party states that it would support a red–green government.
 The party also advocates the phasing out of oil operations on the Norwegian continental shelf by 2035, and supports Norway accepting more refugees.

 The party has been described as being on the centre to centre-left of the political spectrum.

 Youth wing

 The party's youth organization is Centre Youth.